Quansight/.github/CODE_OF_CONDUCT.md

 Quansight is committed to providing a welcoming and inspiring community for all.
 Anyone claiming affiliation with Quansight public repositories is required to conform to the Code of Conduct.
 Possible consequences for breaching this Code of Conduct are listed below.

-Incidents concerning Quansight employees may be refered to the Quansight HR staff.
+Incidents concerning Quansight employees may be referred to the Quansight HR staff.

 If you have questions about interpreting this Code of Conduct, please reach out